Important Notes

 - The system will automatically save the configuration and restart Klipper.

-Loading...NoteAll IDs appearing in the documentation are examples.
+Loading...NoteAll IDs appearing in this document are examples.
 The actual ID for each mainboard is different.
-Please modify and fill in according to the ID you actually obtained.
+Please modify and fill in the ID based on what you actually obtain.

 - Toolboard Status: Ensure the toolboard is flashed with